 Traditional recruiting methods can return a great deal of homogeneity in the candidate pool.
 This lack of diversity goes far deeper than optics: it can greatly harm your company’s ability to keep up with competition and negatively impact your bottom line.

 Diversity recruiting isn't just a "nice to have" for your company culture: It's the best way to keep your company innovative and profitable.
-A diverse team brings different ideas, skill sets, and backgrounds to the table, which lead to richer conversations and more innovative and inclusive solutions for your target audience and customers.
+A diverse team brings different ideas, skill sets, and backgrounds to the table, which leads to richer conversations and more innovative and inclusive solutions for your target audience and customers.

 In fact, a study carried out by BCG in 2017 showed a positive correlation between a diverse workforce and revenue attributed to innovation: The more diverse the management team, the more innovative the business tends to be.
 The report also showed that 75% of the 1,700 employees interviewed across 8 different countries perceived diversity as increasing dramatically in their companies.